Young Energy Professional of the Year Award

 If you are a contractor and you are submitting an entry relating to a project you undertook for a client, please ensure you receive full approval from your client to enter the project to the competition.

 All submissions must be sent in the official entry form.
 Entries provided in any other format will not be considered by the judging panel.
-Download the official entry form here.
+The official entry form will be available shortly.

 Entries will be judged on the contents of the written submissions.
 However, entrants may include up to 3 electronic links to additional background information.
 Background information will only be accepted if it is provided via web links in the relevant section of the entry form.